SAP-samples/teched2025-CS160/exercises/SDT_PREPARE/SDT_PREPARE.md

 ![image1](Images/image1.png)

+## Description:
-Description: In this exercise, participants will prepare the SAP Cloud ALM environment to receive and organize the content exported from SAP Solution Manager via Selective Data Transfer (SDT).
+In this exercise, participants will prepare the SAP Cloud ALM environment to receive and organize the content exported from SAP Solution Manager via Selective Data Transfer (SDT).
 They will review project settings, assign responsibilities, configure scopes, and prepare tag management.

+## Objective:
-Objective: Build awareness of how to configure and align SAP Cloud ALM after an SDT export, ensuring a structured setup for imported content, responsibilities, and system references.
+Build awareness of how to configure and align SAP Cloud ALM after an SDT export, ensuring a structured setup for imported content, responsibilities, and system references.

 Duration: 5 minutes

-Credentials:
+## Credentials:

 Click link to open [SAP Cloud ALM](https://calm-test-eu10-004-relctestbeta-customer-11.test.eu10.alm.cloud.sap/launchpad#Launchpad-openFLPPage?pageId=BuildPage&spaceId=BuildSpace) and follow the steps below:

-User: HO00 <br>
+User: HO_SDT <br>
 Password: SDT_to_CALM

-Step-by-Step Guide:
+## Step-by-Step Guide:

 - Click on launchpad group "Implementation"
 ![image2](Images/image2.png)